oneminch/Notes/Java.md

         - **Simplicity** - Immutable objects are simpler to construct, test, and use

 ### Access Modifiers

+> [!important]
+> The order of access modifiers from most restrictive to least restrictive is: private, default, protected, public.

 - ==Default Access==
     - If an access modifier isn't specified, the method's visibility is limited to the package it's defined in.